ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 ![](./docu/images/view-clientsettings_enable_osd_en.PNG)

-***Note***: Less time allows more timely notifications, but increases server load.
+**Note**: Less time allows more timely notifications, but increases server load.

 #### Name and Authentication

-To establish a connection between an ILIAS client and a chat server, a unique name must be defined in the ILIAS client.
+To establish a connection between an ILIAS client and a chat server, a unique name MUST be defined in the ILIAS client.
 It is imperative that each name is unique within a chat server instance.

-In order to protect the chat server against unauthorized access, a key pair for the ***authentication*** must be generated for each client.
+In order to protect the chat server against unauthorized access, a key pair for the ***authentication*** MUST be generated for each client.

 Example: